 - Citrus aurantium

-I did not list dendrobium in this list because I can't find good proof that it has any stimulant like effects.
+I did not list dendrobium in this list because I can't find good proof that it has any stimulant effects.

 Ingredients With Weight Loss Evidence